Rhona Cameron: Television career

 In 1992, she won So You Think You're Funny.

 In 1993 Cameron presented the late-night music programme TNT, which was aligned with the Los Angeles radio show KROQ.

 She presented the ITV game show Russian Roulette and the BBC Two show Gaytime TV.
 Cameron co-wrote Rhona with her former partner Linda Gibson.
 Rhona was a sitcom which starred Cameron as Rhona Campbell, a lesbian Scot living alone in London, who has problems similar to those of her straight friends.
 Only one six-episode series was made, broadcast in July and August 2000 on BBC2.

 Cameron was a participant in the first series of I'm a Celebrity...Get Me Out of Here!.
+She was eliminated 4th on 5 September 2002, placing 5th.

 In June 2009, she appeared on Celebrity Wife Swap with her partner, Suran Dickson.

 She is the narrator for the Channel 4 series Find It, Fix It, Flog It.

 In January 2022, she was announced as one of several comedians on GB News' newspaper preview show Headliners.